A Safe & Effective Solution For Diagnosed Skin Conditions

 - Prescribed by your dermatologist and designed for safe home treatment

-- 3x higher adherence compared with standard home therapy (LITE Study, n=783)1
+- Up to 3x higher treatment completion rates compared with standard home phototherapy.
+(LITE Study, n=783)1

 - Broad insurance coverage with $0 cost for eligible patients*